 If you do not have permission to reproduce and publish any copyright material in your thesis, you cannot make your thesis available on open access.
 Doing so is a breach of copyright and may result in legal action from the copyright owner and disciplinary action from the University.

 My research is part of a larger project funded through my supervisor's research group.
 If this part of the research is published there are implications for the research of the other members of the research group.
 What should I do?

 I am applying for Restricted Access to my thesis.
 Does this also cover the electronic copy?
-What is the difference between Restricted Access and having my thesis embargoed on UMER?
+What is the difference between Restricted Access and having my thesis embargoed on Minerva Access?

 Restricted access relates to both the electronic and hard copies of the thesis and is normally only granted for 12 months.
 Information on applying for restricted access can be downloaded here.
 If you have applied for restricted access, you should select the option to have the citation and metadata only displayed.
-If you wish to have it made available on open access at some time in the future, you should contact the UMER team by email and they will change the status of your thesis.
+If you wish to have the thesis made available on open access at some time in the future, you should contact the Minerva Access team by email and they will change the status of your thesis.

 There is material in my thesis which is confidential and can never be made public.
 What should I do?

 When depositing your thesis, you should select the option to only display the citation and metadata.

 Who can access my thesis once it is in Minerva Access?